JamesLavin/command_line_email/README.md

     -c (--cc) takes the same values as -t/--to and sets the email's "carbon copy" recipients

-    -f (--file) takes a string representing the path to a file you wish to attach to the email.
+    -F (--file) takes a string representing the path to a file you wish to attach to the email.
 This flag can be used multiple times, each with a different file.

     -d (--directory) takes a string with a directory path.
 If provided with the -f/--file option, it is presumed that all files are in the directory specified by the -d/--directory option.
 If no -f/--file option is present, ALL files within the -d/--directory directory will be attached.